pascoalf/ulrb/README.md

 For tutorials and documentation of the **ulrb** package, visit our
 website: link.

-**Note: the article to cite ulrb is undergoind peer-review in Communications Biology journal**
+**Note: the article to cite ulrb is undergoing peer-review in Communications Biology journal**

 ## Installation